Raid-dev/holbertonschool-shell/basics/README.md

 14-copy_html | Copying all the HTML files from the current working directory to the parent of the working directory, but only those files which did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory

 15-lets_move | Moving all files beginning with an uppercase letter to the directory /tmp/u

+16-clean_emacs | Deleting all files in the current working directory that end with the character ~